The following guidelines were issued by the Chancellor on 25th September 2007.

 If any memorial is introduced into the churchyard without the written authority of the Rector, he/she will require the ground to be restored to its previous state by the person who introduced it, at the cost of that person.

-In the absence of a Rector, the functions of the Rector under these Guidelines will be performed by the Rural Dean.
+In the absence of a Rector, the functions of the Rector under these Guidelines will be performed by the Area Dean.

 These Guidelines are for the Churchyards at St Augustine, St Mary, St Nicholas and St Peter-de-Witton, Droitwich Spa, and were approved in draft by the PCC and by the Diocesan Advisory Committee in November 2004, and approved by Chancellor on 25th September 2007.